 A few years ago, a number of large charities started experimenting with accepting bitcoin donations.
 Since then, the effort around this seems to have cooled off.
 Organizations that experimented with this include American Red Cross, Wikipedia, United Way, Save the Children, Team Rubicon USA Tornado Relief, and Khan Academy, among many others.

 It's actually pretty easy to start accepting bitcoin donations on your website.
 Our fairly recent article, How to Set Up Bitcoin for Your Nonprofit, describes how to do it.
-Essentially your charity first sets up a bitcoin account with a service like Bitpay or GoCoin or Coinbase that provides you with a digital wallet.
+Essentially your charity first sets up a bitcoin account with a service like Bitpay or Coinbase that provides you with a digital wallet.

 You can then solicit bitcoin donations on your website by providing your Bitcoin address or QR code to prospective donors.
 Bitpay lists some services that can enable bitcoin donations on your site.